PeterM74/TallawongCarparkMonitor/README.md

 ## Contributing and getting help
 The app is currently under development.
 When it reaches V1.0, if you encounter a bug or crash, please file an [issue](https://github.com/PeterM74/TallawongCarparkMonitor/issues) with sufficient detail to replicate the bug.
 You may also submit requests to improve the experience through the `enhancements` tag.

+### Updating historical dataset
+The historical tab on the app uses data from `2022-11-20` until `2023-12-06`.
+The app will need to be regularly updated with the latest data.
+Refer to the [Quarto doc](HistoricalData/HistoricalTallawongData.qmd) for information and code to load the latest data.